YunesAA/Movie-Coach/README.md

 - Implement a graphical user interface (GUI).
 - Add support for advanced search filters (e.g., genre, year).
 - Improve the recommendations feature
+- Add an option that has Ai recommend movies based on the user's favorites
 ---

 ## License